jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 long-range strategic planning for the Corporation as a whole the Broomstones, Inc. Board of Directors formally became the primary governing body.

+***MISSION STATEMENT***

+Broomstones believes strongly in the spirit of curling and the promotion and development of the sport locally, regionally, nationally, and internationally.

+Broomstones operates a high quality, member run, curling facility offering recreational and competitive curling opportunities for all ages and skill levels.

 # ARTICLE I Membership